Gravitational waves from patterns of electroweak symmetry breaking: an effective perspective: Effective models

 Before discussing the effective potential with loop-corrections, we show the possible PT paths from the tree-level potential.
 At first, the extremal values in the potential are obtained by

 which are solved by the following nine points in the field space as shown in Fig.~\ref{fig:Vtree},

 The green point is the origin in the potential, the blue points are $\left\langle \Phi_2 \right\rangle\not=0$ at zero temperature and red and magenta points are along $\left\langle \Phi_1 \right\rangle$ and $\left\langle \Phi_2 \right\rangle$ axes, respectively.
-To realize spontaneous EWSB at zero temperature, red or blue points are the minimum values.
+When the red or blue point is minimum, the scalar field $\Phi_1$ can have a VEV.
 In this work, we especially focus on the one-step phase transition along $\left\langle \Phi_1 \right\rangle$ axis, because this path is the same as the CSI case.
-We will compare differences of the results between the models with and without CSI.
+To realize the phase transition, we assume that the red point is global minimum and the blue point is not minimum.
+We can assure such a situation by using the conditions for the determinants of the Hesse matrix and height of the potential.
+The determinants of the Hesse matrix at the red, magenta and blue points are given by